-

 Red Light and Stop Sign Tickets in New York

 A New York driver who runs a stop sign or red light will likely have to pay a fine.
 A red light or stop sign violation will also add demerit points to a motorist’s driving record.
-This article gives an overview of what the law requires and prohibits and some of the consequences of being convicted of a stop sign or red light violation.

 -